NK-CS-ZZL/JOS_LAB/README.md

   &ensp;&ensp;&ensp;&ensp;Due to version difference, in lab4, total score of clann24's version is 75.
 However, in newer version, it add one more test that judges whether ipc is able to send a vitural memory address correctly(user/sendpage.c).
 So total score of lab4 adjusted to 80 and there are some modifications in makefile.
 Open user/makefrag and kern/makefrag and you can tell the difference.
 ## Todo
   &ensp;&ensp;&ensp;&ensp;Unknown error occured in lab5, which means in prior labs some bugs not been found.
 So when do lab5, I copy another version code.<br/>
-  &ensp;&ensp;&ensp;&ensp;The error is relative to stale fileid, but I don't know where is wrong.
+  &ensp;&ensp;&ensp;&ensp;The error is relative to stale field, but I don't know where is wrong.
 If you find out it, do tell me and
  I'l fix it.